Anatoly Dyakonov: World War II

-After Operation Barbarossa began on 22 June, Dyakonov left the academy and in September took command of the 27th Separate Cadet Rifle Brigade.
+After Operation Barbarossa began on 22 June, Dyakonov left the academy, and in September took command of the 27th Separate Cadet Rifle Brigade.
 Until November the brigade fought in heavy defensive battles near Moscow, then was relocated to the Kalinin Front and fought in the destruction of the German forces around Lake Seliger, the capture of Molotitsy and the encirclement of the Demyansk Pocket.
-On 29 January then-Colonel Dyakonov took command of the 257th Rifle Division of the 3rd Shock Army, which he led in the Toropets–Kholm offensive.
-Its units advanced more than 380 km in fighting from Ostashkov to Velikiye Luki, then transitioned to the defensive.
+On 29 January Dyakonov, now a colonel, took command of the 257th Rifle Division of the 3rd Shock Army, which he led in the Toropets–Kholm offensive.
+Its units advanced more than 380 km in fighting from Ostashkov to Velikiye Luki, then went on the defensive.
 In the spring of 1942, the 31st Rifle Brigade and two ski battalions were placed under the control of the division, expanding its defensive line from 40 to 80 km.
 During the Battle of Velikiye Luki, the division distinguished itself in the capture of the city and other fortified points, for which it was converted into the 91st Guards Rifle Division on 18 April.

 Dyakonov rose to deputy commander of the 43rd Army in March 1943 and served in the same role for the 4th Shock Army from 30 June.
 He took command of the 83rd Rifle Corps of the 39th Army on 20 July, leading it in the Smolensk and Dukhovshchina-Demidov offensives.
 The corps went on to fight as part of the 4th Shock, 6th Guards, and 43rd Armies in attacks towards Vitebsk, the Nevel Offensive, and the Gorodok Offensive, then until early April 1944 defended Nevel.
 From April 1944 to March 1945 Dyakonov completed an accelerated course at the Voroshilov Higher Military Academy, then was sent to the Far Eastern Front, taking command of the 56th Rifle Corps of the 16th Army on 27 March.

-During the Soviet–Japanese War, Dyakonov led the corps in the invasion of South Sakhalin, in which it played a key role, in cooperation with the Northern Pacific Flotilla.
+During the 1945 Soviet–Japanese War, Dyakonov led the corps in the invasion of South Sakhalin, in which it played a key role, in cooperation with the Northern Pacific Flotilla.
 In difficult conditions of swampy and mountainous terrain, its units broke through Japanese fortified positions of the Koton (Kharamitog) fortified region and rapidly continued on to Shiritoru, Ochiai, and Toyohara.